Comprehensive Guide to Warehouse Management: Definition, Significance, and Best Practices.

 5. Last-mile delivery challenges

 Solution: If you manage your last-mile delivery operations yourself, investing in advanced route optimization software can help you plan the most optimal routes.
-Software like Upper leverages advanced routing algorithms to create optimal routes based on constraints like traffic, drivers’ availability, customers’ preferred time windows, and distances of destinations.
+Route scheduling software like Upper leverages advanced routing algorithms to create optimal routes based on constraints like traffic, drivers’ availability, customers’ preferred time windows, and distances of destinations.

 You can also consider partnering with 3PL delivery service providers if required, especially if you are new to warehousing and logistics and have budget constraints.